Drodr10/GeoCoders/README.md

 ## Goals

 - Parse and store 154,119 restaurants from OSM-derived GeoJSON.
+  - (Discovered that only 149,201 can be parsed)
 - Build a 2D k-d Tree and a Quadtree from the dataset.
 - Support k-nearest neighbors queries for a query coordinate.
 - Compare performance between data structures.